taniannguyen/stock-analysis/README.md

 ## Summary

-The advantages of refactoring code are increase efficiency, minimize steps and not as complex, utilizing less memory, easier to maintain and read, or improving     the logic of the code creates an easier experience for future users to read.
-Some disadvantages of refactoring code are time consuming, increasing the             execution time on the particular code, or ending up with the wrong results from the refactored code.
+The advantages of refactoring code are increasing efficiency, streamlining steps, compacting memory, and improving the logic of the code; creating an easier experience for future users to read.
+Some disadvantages of refactoring code are time-consuming, increasing the execution time on the particular code, or ending up with the wrong results from the refactored code.

-The advantages of the original VBA script is that it represents purpose and main idea of the code and there are several ways to approach as its the original code. the disadvantage of original script is there so many approaches, not sure which way would execute quicker and using a lot of memory, and may confuse the future readers.
-The advantages of refactored VBA script follows with the advantages and disadvantages of refactoring code mentioned in the paragraph above.
-The advantage of being less complex, using less memory, and increase efficiency.
-But disadvantages of refactored VBA script, it is time consuiming as there are several ways to approach the code.
+The advantages of the original VBA script are that it represents purpose and main idea of the code and there are several ways to approach as its the original code. the disadvantage of the original script is there so many approaches, not sure which way would execute quicker and using a lot of memory, and may confuse the future readers.
+The advantages of the refactored VBA script are similar to the aforementioned refactoring code: less complex, less memory usage, and efficiency increase.
+Disadvantages of refactored VBA script, it is time-consuming as there are several ways to approach the code.